 The next time your cell phone beeps with a text message while you are on your way to your destination, think twice before you pick up the phone to read or respond.
 If you can’t ignore the message, pull over and respond and keep the roads safer for everyone.

-If you or a loved one has sustained injuries resulting from a texting and driving or distracted driver accident, call or text a Dallas car accident attorney at Reyes Browne Reilley today at 214-526-7900 or submit the short Free Consultation form below and one of our attorneys will contact you for a free and confidential case review.
+If the other driver was texting during a car accident, the Law Firm of Reyes Browne Reilley can hold them responsible.
+Call us today at 214-526-7900 or submit the short Free Consultation form below and one of our attorneys will contact you for a free and confidential case review.